softpunk/softpunk.github.io/littlebrother.md

 Every chapter of this file has been dedicated to a different bookstore, and in each case, it's a store that I love, a store that's helped me discover books that opened my mind, a store that's helped my career along.
 The stores didn't pay me anything for this -- I haven't even told them about it -- but it seems like the right thing to do.
 After all, I'm hoping that you'll read this ebook and decide to buy the paper book, so it only makes sense to suggest a few places you can pick it up!

-**Note from the HTML to Markdown translator:** Although many of these were singular bookstores, many others were huge corporations, including Amazon.
-I wasn't a fan of how this particular book kept being interrupted so that the author could tell me about corporations that also happen to be bookstores.
-So, I've removed them.
-If you want to see them, you can find the original online publication (*without *HTTPS**) [here](http://craphound.com/littlebrother/Cory_Doctorow_-_Little_Brother.htm).
+**Note from the HTML to Markdown translator:** I have moved these to the end of the book rather than opening each chapter with them.
+You can find them all [here](#dedications).
+Although plenty of these were specific bookstores, there were also dedications like Amazon or Barns and Noble.
+I didn't like that this particular book kept presenting me with corporations.
+If you'd rather read the original HTML version with the dedications intact, you can find it (**without HTTPS**) [here](http://craphound.com/littlebrother/Cory_Doctorow_-_Little_Brother.htm).

 ## [Chapter 1](#chapter-1) {#chapter-1}